-&lt;sup>17 The AAUP's Annual Report on the Economic Status of the Profession consistently finds that annual compensation for full-time contingent appointments is lower even than that of assistant professors, though some faculty in full-time contingent appointments may have more job seniority than associate or full professors.
-In the most recent survey, 2010-11, the combined averages were as follows: assistant professor, \$72,893; no rank, \$65,148; lecturer, \$55,520; instructor, \$48,812 (survey report table 4).
-The National Institutes for Health establishes "stipend" levels for postdocs (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-11-067.html), which are followed by many institutions; in 2011, they ranged from \$38,496 for a beginning postdoc to \$53,112 for a postdoc with seven or more years of experience.
+^{17.} The AAUP's Annual Report on the Economic Status of the Profession consistently finds that annual compensation for full-time contingent appointments is lower even than that of assistant professors, though some faculty on full-time contingent appointments may have more job seniority than associate or full professors.
+In the most recent survey, 2011-12, the combined averages were as follows: assistant professor, \$66,564; no rank, \$61,939; lecturer, \$54,202; instructor, \$47,847 (AAUP, "A Very Slow Recovery: The Annual Report on the Economic Status of the Profession, 2011-12," Academe, March-April 2012, 21.
+The National Institutes of Health establishes "stipend" levels for postdoctoral fellows (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-11-067.html), which are followed by many institutions; in 2011, they ranged from \$38,496 for a beginning postdoc to \$53,112 for a postdoc with seven on part-time appointments to put in many additional hours for the same low pay is indefensible.
+However, again we must conclude that the appropriate response is not to keep contingent faculty from carrying out governance responsibilities but to provide adequate support so that they can do so.
+One way of doing this, in line with the piecemeal manner in which most part-time faculty are currently paid, would be to pay directly for governance work-a faculty member earning \$2,000 apiece to teach two courses would be awarded a further specific sum to serve on a committee or in the faculty senate.
+This approach has drawbacks, however: the difficulty of determining the relative cash values of different governance tasks, the possibility that faculty would be drawn to particular committees or to stand for election to the faculty senate out of financial need rather than a true inclination to do the work, and the possibility that faculty would be inclined to vote in accordance with the wishes of whoever appointed them in order to increase the chance of keeping the position or being reappointed.
+In the 2003 statement Contingent Appointments and the Academic Profession, the Association recommended that "faculty appointments, including contingent appointments, ... incorporate all aspects of university life: active engagement with an academic discipline, teaching or mentoring of undergraduate or graduate students, participation in academic decision making, and service on campus and to the surrounding community."
+The statement continues: "[T]his participation should be supported by compensation and institutional resources and recognized in the processes of evaluation and peer review."18 We reaffirm these recommendations and further recommend that the best way to provide compensation is by structuring appointments to include an expectation of and compensation for service, but without tying a particular dollar amount to a particular service task, with the or more years of experience.
 Comprehensive national data on compensation for part-time faculty are not available, but smaller surveys and publicly available information such as collective bargaining agreements and published institutional salary information indicate that pay is typically much lower than the corresponding portion of a full-time salary at the same institution, and access to substantial benefits programs is rare.
 Part-time faculty are often explicitly compensated just for teaching or for classroom hours.
-Available information suggests that graduate-employee compensation often exceeds compensation for part-time faculty at the same institution, but many graduate employees already report working more than the number of hours suggested by their institutions as the norm.
+Available information suggests that graduate-studentemployee compensation often exceeds compensation for part-time faculty at the same institution, but many graduate-student employees already report working more than the number of hours suggested by their institutions as the norm.